whitemech/FOND4LTLf/README.md

 To run tests: `tox`

-To run only the code tests: `tox -e py3.8`
+To run only the code tests: `tox -e py3.10`

-To run only the code style checks: `tox -e flake8`
+To run only the code style checks: `tox -e ruff-check`

 ## License

 FOND4LTL<sub>f</sub> is released under the GNU Lesser General Public License v3.0 or later (LGPLv3+).

-Copyright 2019-2022 WhiteMech
+Copyright 2019-2024 WhiteMech

 ## Author